 It would have been easier to climb Everest with bare hands.
 (Okay, the one in the picture is not Everest, but it gives the idea).

 The CEO of the company would never even know about the affair of this father of a family desperate for having lost 5 years of work.
 One of the many among millions of customers, a drop of the ocean.
 What do you want a problem like this to be for a company that makes hundreds and hundreds of millions of revenue a year with millions and millions of customers?
 Absolutely insignificant.
 Unfortunately.

 What could we do?

 Nothing.
-Faced with that complex situation and absolutely out of my and our room for maneuver (the supplier was another, we did not know what backup system they used, what the storage system could be, have access to the media, and why had this bad misadventure happened), what could we do?
+Faced with that complex situation and absolutely beyond mine and our margin of maneuver (the supplier was another, we didn't know what backup system he used, what the storage system could be, how to have access to the media, and why had this bad mishap happened), what could we do?

 The most correct thing to do was obviously to ask for a comparison with their technical support to understand if there was any possibility of recovery, and in the meantime to look if CASOMAI had a local backup on your PC maybe a few days or months before.

-The first advice did not give any positive result, in fact the support was limited to saying that there was no file inside the backup that was done correctly anyway.
+The first suggestion did not give any positive results, in fact the support limited itself to saying that there was no file within the backup that had been done correctly anyway.
 This affirmation was also confirmed by their top-level French technical support after about two weeks who simply liquidated with a "there is nothing“, An absolutely grotesque and unpleasant situation.

 A little better instead for what concerns the advice to look for a backup locally, since actually with a lot of dedication and various rummaging through the files of his PC he managed to find and restore a backup of a few months before, which although it was not was the optimal situation of how to repair such damage, however, it allowed this person to get back on track and avoid bankruptcy inevitable if this were not the case.